Kandarp08/VR_Project1_IMT2022_003_115_510/README.md

 # Methodology

 ## 1. Part A
+Part A focuses on face mask detection using Handcrafted Features and ML Classifiers.
+The approach involves these key steps:

+1. **Feature Extraction:**
+   * HOG (Histogram of Oriented Gradients): Captures the structure and gradient information of an image, making it useful for detecting object shapes and edges.

+   * LBP (Local Binary Patterns): LBP is a texture descriptor that works by comparing neighbouring pixels and creating a binary pattern.

+2. **Data Preprocessing:**
+   * Extracts features from both categories.
+   * The extracted features are standardized using `StandardScaler` before training the classifiers.
+   * Spilts the dataset into training (80%) and testing (20%).

+3. **Training Machine Learning Models:**
+   * Support Vector Machine(SVM)
+   * Random Forest(RF)
+   * Neural Network Model: A simple fully connected feedforward neural network is implemented in PyTorch.
+The model is trained for 100 epochs using Binary Cross-Entropy Loss (BCELoss) and Adam optimizer with a learning rate scheduler.
 ## 2. Part B

 Part B focuses on face mask detection using a Convolutional Neural Network (CNN).
 The approach involves these key steps: